LoopKit/loopdocs/docs/loop-3/features.md

 ![carb entry with favorite foods feature](img/favorite-foods-carb-entry.svg){width="500"}
 {align="center"}

 Note that to create a Favorite Food on the Carb Entry screen, an icon must be selected by typing on the plate icon and choosing one of the specific food emoji icons.
-The standard Lollipop, Taco, Pizza icons are not sufficient to enable the Save as Favorite button.
+The standard Lollipop, Taco, Pizza icons can be selected at that level, but choosing them at the top level is not sufficient to enable the Save as Favorite button.
 The favorite food examples seen in the graphic above were created in the Favorite Foods Settings row.
 The taco was chosen to go with the absorption time chosen.

-## New with Loop 3.0.0
+## **New with Loop 3.0.0**

 ## Loop 3 Screens